 The value of those coffee chats and personal conversations are rarely recognized until they’re absent.
 It’s so profound that more than half of the volunteers in one remote working study felt so isolated that they changed their minds about wanting to work remotely at all!

-Fortunately, today’s digital workplaces make maintaining connections with colleagues more effective than ever.
+Fortunately, today’s digital workplaces make maintaining connections with colleagues easier than ever.

 You could even conduct a virtual pizza party, where everyone gets together and eats pizza at the same time on a video hangout.